kovart2/challenge-1/README.md

   - Severity is always set to "info"
   - Metadata
     - `from` address that initiated the transaction
+    - `oracleAddress` address of the Price Oracle contract
+    - `fallbackOracleAddress` address of the Fallback Price Oracle contract

 - AAVE-FALLBACK-ORACLE-CALL-1
   - Fired when a transaction trace contains a call to `getAssetPrice()` fallback function